 Below you’ll find an easy step-by-step tutorial video for how to draw a Chameleon and a Chameleon Coloring Page.
-If you are just learning how to draw, this simple version might be just what you are looking for!
+It’s perfect for those just learning how to draw.

 Chameleon Video Tutorial

-This fun and easy chameleon tutorial works great for younger elementary students, especially those that are just learning how to draw.
+This how to draw a chameleon tutorial works great for younger elementary students, especially those that are just learning how to draw.
 The simple shapes and bright colors are perfect for their abilities and imagination.

 Chameleons are fascinating lizards that can change the color of their skins for camouflage, or to signal their mood to other chameleons.
 Most prefer to live in warm places that vary from the desert to the rain forest.
 Their long, sticky tongues can fire out in a fraction of a second!